Skip to main content

 Cosy can be a sensible Octopus tariff for electric-heating homes that can shift heating and hot water into the three cheap windows.
 It is not just a heat-pump badge; it is a time-of-use tariff that rewards a specific daily pattern.

 Before switching, check your current regional rates, make sure Octopus can read your smart meter and think honestly about whether your home can coast through the evening peak.
-If you decide Octopus looks right, the referral-code page explains how Matt’s Octopus referral link works before you start the switch.
+If you decide Octopus looks right, the referral page explains how the Octopus referral link works before you start the switch.